dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

  # --> M delivered at N1, N2, N3, N4, N5, N6, N7, N8
 ```

+So this algorithm passed the message around in 4 steps rather than 8 as it could have been in a simple loop.
+The algorithm is simple, it only requires to pass distribution lists together with the messages and the nodes being able to split these lists into halves.
+The algorithm does O(log2 n) rounds, hence I call this `logarithmic broadcast`.

 ### Combining UDP multicast and the logarithmic broadcast

 I think the logarithmic broadcast on a LAN could cause issues as the required bandwith grows exponentially in each round.
 The good news is that we have just discovered UDP broadcast, so we don't need to go havoc on the LAN, but a single multicast would suffice for the local nodes.

 I would like my broadcast to support multi data center setups and NATed subnets too.
 The best solution would be to use the logarithmic TCP broadcast across subnet boundaries and within the subnet I would stick to UDP multicast.
 I just need to figure out which nodes receive the multicast messages.

-In each multicast round I would attach source information to the message which would have a Node ID plus a multicast sequence ID.
+In each multicast round I would attach source information to the message which would have a Node ID plus a multicast sequence number.
 The receivers of the multicast messages would record these info and attach them to the outgoing messages, both on TCP and UDP multicast.
 The network would slowly learn which hosts reach each other on multicast and where we need TCP.

 Since UDP messages are not reliable, I would randomly choose to force TCP conversation even if UDP multicast is available.